Reze Explained: The Bomb Girl from Chainsaw Man — Complete Guide to Her Identity, Powers, and Tragic Story

 Reze was one of them.

-Her smiles, her sweet words, even her affection toward Denji—all were part of her mission.
+Her smiles, her sweet words, even her affection toward Denji — all were part of her mission.
 She was a spy sent by the Soviet Union to retrieve Denji’s heart.
 Her exceptional combat skills and physical strength make sense when you realize she was trained from childhood to be a perfect weapon.

-Reze’s Death – Killed by Makima
+Reze’s Death – Killed by Makima (Twice)

 Reze meets a tragic end in Part 1 of Chainsaw Man.

-She is ambushed and killed by Makima and the Angel Devil.
 Later, she is resurrected through Makima’s power and becomes a member of Public Safety’s Special Division 5, but she is eventually defeated again in battle against Chainsaw Man.

 However, since Weapon Humans are essentially immortal, there’s still a possibility that Reze could return in Part 2.